Emreiris/docker-cross-compile/README.md

 ## Prerequisites

-- Docker installed on your system.
+- Docker is installed on your system and ready to use.
 - Basic knowledge of Docker and C++.

 ## Getting Started